riedlma/topictiling/README.md

 the segmentation in linear time and thus is computationally less expensive than other LDA-based segmentation methods.

+I have moved the project from SourceForge to Github.
+Whereas the code is still the same, I have updated the documentation on this page.

 For the LDA computation we use [JGibbLda](http://jgibblda.sourceforge.net/) and modified it slightly, making this project to be licenced under GPL.